 Reduce Meowing by offering a Cat Wheel

-Nighttime would be your cat's most active time if it were living out in the wild.
+Nighttime would be your cat's most active time if it lived out in the wild.
 While you can influence their energy spike by establishing a play-then-feed routine throughout the day, you may also want to offer your cat a Cat Wheel.
 Feral cats would naturally walk a territory of five acres throughout the night, but it is not safe to let your cat go out roaming.
-We have multiple cat wheels in our house, and the wheels are often reasonably quiet during the night but going nonstop throughout the night.
+We have multiple cat wheels in our house, and the wheels are often reasonably quiet during the night but go nonstop throughout the night.
 For more information on our experience with different brands, please read our article on Cat Wheels.

 Stop Responding to your Meowing Cat

-If you have done your work at creating a routine body rhythm for your cat using the play-then-feed method and exercising its mind through training or puzzles, then the last step is to ignore the cat's meowing.
+If you have done your work at creating a normal body rhythm for your cat using the play-then-feed method and exercising its mind through training or puzzles, then the last step is to ignore the cat's meowing.
 While this may be the hardest of all steps, it must be done (Galaxy).
 Once you've worn your cat out to the point of panting, then feed him his last meal of the day and go to bed - with earplugs if necessary and do not respond to any meowing.
 When you get up in the morning, go through your routine, remembering to feed the cat toward the end of your morning routine.

 While it may take a few weeks to eliminate meowing caused by loneliness and boredom, it will happen.
 The work you put into it will pay off.
-You will be happier; your cat will be happier, and everyone will sleep better.
+You will be happier, your cat will be happier, and everyone will sleep better.